Help. Help. Help… Kill me. Kill me. Kill me…

 The world of dementia completely shifted my perspective on life.

 It wasn’t all suffering, there was some joy to be shared too.
 The beaming face of a resident who found out we were taking her to the garden centre for lunch.
-Her light was positively shining out of her face with giddy delight as we fetched her coat and helped wheel her out to the disability bus.
+Her light was positively shining as we fetched her coat and helped wheel her out to the disability bus.
 She hadn’t been out for a long time and she told me ‘I’m so excited’ about 5 times in a minute.

 I could write a book about some of the hilarious, traumatising, sobering and heart warming things that I saw and experienced whilst working in terminal care.
 But I thought I’d save you some time and summarise my lessons for you:

 - If your boobs can hold themselves up, you probably don’t need to be wearing a bra.

 - If you got out of a dry bed, unaided, you’re doing well in life.

 - If we are lucky, we are going to be old and frail one day.
 So, whilst you have strength in your legs, travel as far and as often as you can.